jedisct1/libsodium/README.markdown

 ![libsodium](https://raw.github.com/jedisct1/libsodium/master/logo.png)
 ============

-Sodium is a new, easy-to-use software library for encryption, decryption, signatures, password hashing and more.
+Sodium is an easy-to-use software library for encryption, decryption, signatures, password hashing, and more.

 It is a portable, cross-compilable, installable, packageable fork of [NaCl](http://nacl.cr.yp.to/), with a compatible API, and an